 Based on the number of its reviews, Bún Bò Nam Bộ Bách Phương is one of the most popular restaurants in this Hanoi food guide.
 It was packed with both locals and tourists when I was there.

 Bún Bò Nam Bộ Bách Phương

 Address: 67 Hàng Điếu, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam

 What We Paid: VND 60,000 per bowl

 20. Quán Gốc Đa

 Quán Gốc Đa is the street food restaurant that really turned me on to Vietnamese cuisine.
-We first ate here two years ago and I was taken here again on a street food tour.
+We first ate here a few years ago and I was taken here again on a Hanoi street food tour.

 I don’t know if there’s a collective word for these types of dishes but Quán Gốc Đa is known for many varieties of deep-fried street food like nem cua be, banh goi, and banh tom.